0

 No shipping to the Western US

 Pawpaws grow relatively true from seed, and therefore, seedlings from improved parent trees are likely to exhibit many of the same desirable characteristics as the parent itself.
-Planting seedlings from improved cultivars is widely considered the best way to grow pawpaw outside its native range (e.g. in the Champlain Valley).
+Planting seedlings from improved, early-ripening cultivars is considered the best way to grow pawpaw in colder regions outside its historical range (e.g. in the Champlain Valley).

 Varieties we offer: